 TO BE ENJOYED AS THEY ARE.

-Num Pang’s gourmet sandwiches are served on a freshly toasted semolina flour baguette with Num Pang’s signature chili mayo.
+Num Pang’s sandwiches are served on a freshly toasted semolina flour baguette with Num Pang’s signature chili mayo.
 At Num Pang, a rotating selection of sandwiches are freshly made-to-order daily.